Events

 As a not-for-profit society, we do not charge for our presentations especially to schools and local community groups.
 We do set out a donation jar and gratefully accept any amount from those attending.
 For certificate courses to industry and similar organizations, please discuss a donation amount with Paul when requesting a presentation.

-We also set up our display booth and distribute educational materials at many annual events: SPOG’s Neighbour Day in September in Sundre, Mountain View & Big Horn County’s Predator Workshops in February in Cremona, Safety Day in May in Rocky Mountain House, Rural Crime Watch Trade Show in May in Olds, MVC Aggie Days, and Recreational Stewardship Fair in July in Nordegg.
+We also set up our display booth and distribute educational materials at many annual events: Winterfest in February in Sundre, Aggie Days MVC in May in Carstairs, SPOG’s Neighbour Day in August in Sundre, Leslieville Block Party in September.
+Past events included Mountain View & Big Horn County’s Predator Workshops in Cremona, Safety Day in Rocky Mountain House, Rural Crime Watch Trade Show in Olds, and Recreational Stewardship Fair in Nordegg.